ElizavetaTerente/Interactive-3D-simulation-of-a-boat-with-openGL/README.md

 # Interactive-3D-simulation-of-a-boat-with-openGL

-Interactive 3D simulation of a boat featurs realistic water flow and dynamic day/night lighting modes.
+Interactive 3D simulation of a boat features realistic water flow and dynamic day/night lighting modes.
 The boat floats naturally on water and can be controlled using keyboard input.
 User can freely adjust the camera to view the boat from any angle.

 ![final](https://github.com/user-attachments/assets/c2294493-0737-4be8-9bd5-4c1e530ab63d)